FPGA + Zynq for Graphic Display Circuit

 - On each rising edge of the clock, the value of

-signal is updated in a separate block.
-It is cleared if the reset orCLRVBLNK
+VBLANKsignal is updated in a separate block.
+It is cleared if the reset orCLRVBLNKis active, and set whenset_vblankis high.

 Verilog Code